microsoft/LightGBM/docs/Python_API.md

         Perform stratified sampling.
     folds : a KFold or StratifiedKFold instance Sklearn KFolds or StratifiedKFolds.
-    metrics : string or list of strings
+    metrics : str or list of str
         Evaluation metrics to be watched in CV. fobj : function
         Custom objective function.